lakshmi2812/UNIX_shell_scripting/README.md

 ```cat```
 The ```cat``` command can be used to accept user input and print it to the output(terminal).
 For example:\
 ```cat filename.txt``` will print the contents of the file to the terminal.\
+Multiple filenames can be given to the ```cat``` command to output the contents of multiple files one after the other.\